scottaohara/Brass-Tacks/README.md

 ## Brass Tacks Specifics

-* Built for HTML5 enabled modern browsers & IE9+
+* Built for HTML5 enabled modern browsers (autoprefixer targets last 3 browsers)
 * JavaScript light: only comes with a Google Analytics placeholder & link to HTML5shiv via CDN
-* Markup demos & code snippets within the scss files
+* Mark-up demos & code snippets within the scss files
 * Mixin, Silent Class and Variable libraries
 * scss base, helper and skeleton setup for project files
-* Extensive demos, code patterns and documentation (this WILL exist in v 1.0)

 ### Sass Specifics

-Brass Tacks' Sass files are split up into four base folders to help keep the code organized and easy to find.
+Brass Tacks' Sass files are split up into four base folders, and two optional folders, to help keep the code organized and easy to find.

 * __globals
 * _base-elements
 * _helper-classes
 * _project
+* --addons
+* --starter

 Read more about the Sass file architecture and how to customize Brass Tacks in the <a href="https://github.com/scottaohara/Brass-Tacks/blob/master/_develop/sass/README.md">Sass ReadMe.md</a>.